close

 A classic serif (transitional, old-style, or slab) signals literary heritage and pairs naturally with shelves full of type.
 A clean modern serif suits ecommerce-first brands.
 Pick a typeface with personality that still reads cleanly at 12pt on a receipt and at 30mm on a bookplate.
 Avoid heavy display scripts for the wordmark; save them for shelf-talker cards.

-Bookstore Logo Maker - Free — icon 2 green dc3fd4aac0dbdebadaecdaaeaffa
+Bookstore Logo Maker - Free — icon 2 orange cdfbe8dc3cafcb8dabbdb1ba6ef4cbeabfff

 Add a symbol that hints at the shop